whisperH/3D-ZEF/README.md

     Runs through the specified camera view and construct initial 2D tracklets from the detected keypoints.

 TrackletMatching.py

     Goes through the 2D tracklets from TrackerVisual.py and tries to make them into 3D tracklets.

+    Pull the newest commit from our repo, which contains an updated Camera.py script and the new JsonToCamera.py script (https://bitbucket.org/aauvap/3d-zef/src/master/modules/reconstruction/JsonToCamera.py)
+    You should rename the intrinsic and references json files from the MOTChallenge data folder as follows:

+    camT_references.json -> cam1_references.json
+    camF_references.json -> cam2_references.json

+    camT_intrinsic.json -> cam1_intrinsic.json
+    camF_intrinsic.json -> cam2_intrinsic.json

+    you should then run the following commands from the reconstruction folder:

+    python JsonToCamera.py -f (PathToJsonFIles) -c 1
+    python JsonToCamera.py -f (PathToJsonFIles) -c 2

+    You should then be able to run the TrackletMatching and FinalizeTracklets scripts :)

 FinalizeTracks.py